-- A lot of development work in agriculture-based communities is about finding local cost-effective solutions. - It is important to first offer a holding hand so that people gain confidence to follow. - People's mindsets are changing and they are taking the initiative for fulfillment of their needs. - 7.
-Number of beneficiaries covered under your CSR projects (as per Section 135 of Companies Act, 2013), disaggregated by the vulnerable and marginalized group categories:
+7. Number of beneficiaries covered under your CSR projects (as per Section 135 of Companies Act, 2013), disaggregated by the vulnerable and marginalized group categories:

-SST CSR initiatives are in 5000 villages enabling people to enhance the socio economic condition.

-Out of 24.50 lakhs people, 1.29 lakhs are tribal people.
+CSR coverage was to focus on enabling people to enhance the socio-economic status of 15.46 lakhs people out of which 1.38 lakhs are tribal.

-- 8. Examples of how the impact of your community initiatives contribute to local and national development indicators: - So far 63,000 women are enrolled by SST and enabled to do savings. - So far 1,15,100 farmers sensitized on crop management practices and various schemes cum programs through agriculture department, agriculture institutions. - So far 1,36,500 livestock owning families made aware on the available veterinary care services, feeding practice along with animal husbandry department and veterinary science universities. - So far 4, 80,600 households sensitized on the need of toilet construction and utilization of government support for constructing. - So far 4,28,500 households made aware about the need of proper solid waste disposal and educated to support local panchayat for disposal of solid waste. - Enhance water storage capacity of 272 MI tanks by desilting to a water holding capacity of 1438 million litres. - Sequestering and fixing carbon to a tune of 1080 tonnes by supporting for planting 5.44 lakh trees in community & private land in last five years in addition to economic benefits.
+- 8. Examples of how the impact of your community initiatives contribute to local and national development indicators: - So far 66,000 women are enrolled by SST and enabled to make savings.
+30,000 of them are involved in income generation activities. - So far 25,552 farmers sensitized on crop management practices and various schemes cum programs through agriculture department and agriculture institutions. - So far 57,816 livestock owning families made aware on the available veterinary care services, feeding practice along with animal husbandry department and veterinary science universities. - 1800+ structures (Schools, Anganwadis, Health centers, Veterinary centers) repaired / renovated for effective utility. - 350+ community structures improved for people utilization. - Enhance water storage capacity of 276 minor irrigation tanks through desilting. - Plantation of 6.40 lakh trees in community & private land through people participation and Government intervention.